amitmerchant1990/correo/README.md

 ## Features

-* Runs Gmail right from the Taskbar(in Windows) or from the Menubar(in macOS).
+* Runs Gmail right from the Taskbar (in Windows) or from the Menubar (in macOS).
-* App will keep alive in tray for quick usage.
+* Remains active in the tray for quick usage.
 * Uses Gmail's UI for mobile so it's best to use within menubar/taskbar.
 * Cross platform
   - Windows and macOS.
 On Linux, menubar [isn't working correctly](https://github.com/electron/electron/issues/6773).